open-rpa/docs/docs/flow/ConfigurationValues.md

 enable_nodered_tours= # Default: true - Set to false, to disable the default tour in NodeRED.
 If enabled will force reloads when toggled.

-auto_hourly_housekeeping= # Default: true - Once an hour runs a job that check collections, indexs, runing agents and other hygiene housekeeping_skip_collections= # When calculating database usage exclude these collections, seperated multiple with comma , workitem_queue_monitoring_enabled= # Default: true - Monitor all workitemqueues and notify connected clients if there are new items workitem_queue_monitoring_interval= # Default: 10000 (10 sec) - Check database and notify conneted clients at this interval
+auto_hourly_housekeeping= # Default: true - Once an hour runs a job that check collections, indexs, runing agents and other hygiene
+housekeeping_skip_calculate_size: # Default: false - Skip calculating size for all objects in the databases housekeeping_skip_update_user_size= # Default: false - Skip updating dbusage field on all users and customers. housekeeping_skip_collections= # When calculating database usage exclude these collections, seperated multiple with comma , housekeeping_remove_unvalidated_user_days= # Default: 0 - if above 0, remove unvalidated users after x days housekeeping_cleanup_openrpa_instances= # Default: false - If true will set all idle and running openrpa instances to completed and remove workflow state after 24 hours workitem_queue_monitoring_enabled= # Default: true - Monitor all workitemqueues and notify connected clients if there are new items workitem_queue_monitoring_interval= # Default: 10000 (10 sec) - Check database and notify conneted clients at this interval